ACV Auctions Inc. (NASDAQ:ACVA) Director Robert P. Goodman Sells 11,737 Shares

-ACV Auctions Inc. (NASDAQ:ACVA) Director Robert P. Goodman sold 11,737 shares of the stock in a transaction on Friday, November 26th.
-The shares were sold at an average price of $21.10, for a total value of $247,650.70.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+ACV Auctions Inc. (NASDAQ:ACVA) Director Robert P. Goodman sold 11,737 shares of the company’s stock in a transaction dated Wednesday, December 1st.
+The stock was sold at an average price of $21.04, for a total value of $246,946.48.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

-ACV Auctions (NASDAQ:ACVA) last announced its earnings results on Tuesday, November 9th.
-The company reported ($0.16) EPS for the quarter, beating the consensus estimate of ($0.17) by $0.01.
-The business had revenue of $91.80 million for the quarter, compared to the consensus estimate of $88.03 million.
-ACV Auctions had a negative return on equity of 15.77% and a negative net margin of 20.64%.
-On average, equities analysts forecast that ACV Auctions Inc. will post -0.67 earnings per share for the current year.
+ACV Auctions (NASDAQ:ACVA) last posted its quarterly earnings data on Tuesday, November 9th.
+The company reported ($0.16) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.17) by $0.01.
+The firm had revenue of $91.80 million during the quarter, compared to analyst estimates of $88.03 million.
+ACV Auctions had a negative net margin of 20.64% and a negative return on equity of 15.77%.
+Equities analysts anticipate that ACV Auctions Inc. will post -0.67 EPS for the current year.

-Several equities analysts recently weighed in on the company.
-Truist Securities assumed coverage on ACV Auctions in a research report on Friday, October 29th.
-They set a “buy” rating and a $30.00 target price on the stock.
-Bank of America upgraded ACV Auctions from a “neutral” rating to a “buy” rating and increased their target price for the stock from $33.00 to $35.00 in a research report on Friday, August 13th.
-Piper Sandler upgraded ACV Auctions from a “neutral” rating to an “overweight” rating and reduced their target price for the stock from $30.00 to $26.00 in a research report on Tuesday, August 17th.
-Canaccord Genuity reduced their target price on ACV Auctions from $43.00 to $32.00 and set a “buy” rating on the stock in a research report on Thursday, November 11th.
-Finally, Truist initiated coverage on ACV Auctions in a research report on Friday, October 29th.
-They set a “buy” rating and a $30.00 target price on the stock.
-Five analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $33.08.
+ACVA has been the subject of a number of recent research reports.
+Truist initiated coverage on ACV Auctions in a report on Friday, October 29th.
+They issued a “buy” rating and a $30.00 target price for the company.
+Truist Securities started coverage on ACV Auctions in a research report on Friday, October 29th.
+They set a “buy” rating and a $30.00 price target on the stock.
+Citigroup upgraded ACV Auctions from a “neutral” rating to a “buy” rating and decreased their price target for the stock from $29.00 to $23.00 in a research report on Monday, August 23rd.
+Bank of America upgraded ACV Auctions from a “neutral” rating to a “buy” rating and increased their price objective for the company from $33.00 to $35.00 in a research report on Friday, August 13th.
+Finally, Canaccord Genuity reduced their price target on ACV Auctions from $43.00 to $32.00 and set a “buy” rating on the stock in a research report on Thursday, November 11th.
+Five equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $33.08.

 ACV Auctions, Inc, operates a digital marketplace that connects buyers and sellers for the online auction of wholesale vehicles.
 It also provides data services that offer transparent and accurate vehicle information to customers.
 ACV Auctions, Inc was incorporated in 2014 and is based in Buffalo, New York.